Loch Ness Water Investment

 - Two booster pumping stations and a renewed water main to continue serving customers on the B862 south of Fort Augustus

-The new water supply is on schedule to become operational during summer 2021.
 The new Water Treatment Works will use a different treatment process called chloramination.
 Further details about chloramination are available below.

 Why We Are Doing This